 The "Bright Futures Scholarship Program" is intended to reward any Florida high school graduate who merits recognition of high academic achievement and who enrolls in an eligible Florida public or private post-secondary educational institution within 3 years of high school graduation.
 If a student enlists directly into the military after graduation, the 3-year period begins upon date of separation of active duty.
-If a student has a full-time religious or service obligation lasting at least 18 months, the two-year eligibility period for an initial award and the five-year period for renewal begin upon completion of the obligation.
 The "Bright Futures Scholarship Program" is the umbrella program for state-funded scholarships based on academic achievement in high school that were formerly provided through such programs as the "Florida Academic Scholars" and "Gold Seal Programs".
 High school guidance departments can provide specific details about meeting the programs criteria.
 The following information covers the basic components of the "Bright Futures Scholarship Program":

 - 3-Levels of scholarship awards Florida Academic Scholars (FAS); Florida Medallion Scholars (FMS); Florida Gold Seal Vocational Scholars (GSV) - For all 3 awards, the student must earn a Florida high school diploma and meet the requirements for the specific award.
-Each award has its own academic requirements, award amounts and funding length.

-- A student may receive funding for only one award with the highest award earned being selected. - Earn the 16 core credits - Achieve the required Grade Point Average for the level received - Achieve the required SAT, ACT or PERT test scores for the level received - Perform a set number of community service hours based on the level received
+Each award has its own academic requirements, award amounts and funding length. - A student may receive funding for only one award with the highest award earned being selected. - Earn the 16 core credits - Achieve the required Grade Point Average for the level received - Achieve the required SAT, ACT or PERT test scores for the level received - Perform a set number of community service hours based on the level received

-More information about the Bright Futures program, along with other Florida scholarship opportunities, can be found at www.FloridaStudentFinancialAid.org.
+More information about the Bright Futures program, along with other Florida scholarship opportunities, can be found at www.FloridaStudentFInancialAid.org.